-Apple Day takes place 21 October and is a chance to celebrate the king of the fruits, the apple.
+Apple Day takes place 21 October with this year many having Apple Weekend events around that day.
+It’s a chance to celebrate the king of the fruits, the apple.
 The day was originally set up by conservation charity Common Ground in order to draw attention to some of the incredible varieties of apples that we are in danger of losing.
 Here we’ve picked eight of the best apple cultivars, all of which are grown and sold by Lubera, and are available to grow in your very own garden.

 ‘Redlove Lollipop’ apple